General Hunting Regulations

 - To keep the tag legible, one option is to place it in a plastic bag to protect it.

-- It is unlawful to have in possession an unsigned tag and/or reproduction/photocopied tag(s).
+- It is unlawful to have in possession an unsigned tag and/or reproduction/photocopied/resized tag(s).

-- When the owner of any game mammal tag kills a game mammal for which an electronic tag is issued the owner shall immediately validate the tag by pressing the validate button on the image of the tag in the Department’s Electronic Licensing System mobile application.
-At the time of validation a confirmation number will become visible.
+- When the owner of any game mammal tag kills a game mammal for which an electronic tag is issued the owner shall immediately validate the tag by pressing the “Validate” button on the image of the tag in the MyODFW mobile application.
+Follow the prompts and complete the tag validation process by clicking “Save”.
+After validation a confirmation number will become visible.

 - In addition to validating a tag electronically, the tag owner’s name, date of birth, ODFW ID number, harvest date, and confirmation number must be written in ink on material of the tag owner’s choice (options include flagging tape, duct tape, and paper in a plastic bag to protect it), and attached in plain sight securely to the game mammal.